0x2539/simpleCI/README.md

     # can be something like: https://ci.myapp.com
     export CI_URL=myurl

+    # set it up on github.com for your webhook
+    export GITHUB_SECRET=mygitsecret

     ```

 1. Update or create your own ```run_tests.sh``` and give it run permissions: